 |Price||Check Price at Backcountry|

 |$1,000 List||$470.75 at Amazon||$349.99 at Amazon||$1,012.34 at Amazon|

-|Pros||Excellent temperature control, energy efficient, large capacity, extremely sturdy, full of useful features||Excellent low energy mode, long cord, good temperature range and control, useful baskets, less expensive||Very energy efficient, relatively inexpensive, impressive minimum temperature, surprisingly lightweight, long cord||Cools relatively quickly, helpful/thorough manual, long warranty, large capacity|
+|Pros||Excellent temperature control, energy efficient, large capacity, extremely sturdy, full of useful features||Energy efficient, good features, super durable, long DC cord||Excellent low energy mode, long cord, good temperature range and control, useful baskets, less expensive||Very energy efficient, relatively inexpensive, impressive minimum temperature, surprisingly lightweight, long cord||Cools relatively quickly, helpful/thorough manual, long warranty, large capacity|

-|Cons||Expensive, relatively short cords, no energy-saving mode||Heavy, small capacity, control panel on back||Not durable, takes a long time to cool, insulation not great, fairly loud||Temperature performance not very good, expensive, power-hungry, awkward basket|
+|Cons||Expensive, relatively short cords, no energy-saving mode||Unimpressive minimum temperature, heavy for its size, relatively loud||Heavy, small capacity, control panel on back||Not durable, takes a long time to cool, insulation not great, fairly loud||Temperature performance not very good, expensive, power-hungry, awkward basket|

-|Rating Categories||Dometic CFX 50W||Whynter FM-45G||Costway 54||Fridge Freezer 50|
+|Rating Categories||Dometic CFX 50W||Engel Platinum MT35||Whynter FM-45G||Costway 54||ARB Fridge Freezer 50|

 |Temperature Control (25%)|

 |Energy Consumption (20%)|

 |Ease Of Use (15%)|